 We can all make a concerted difference by promoting sustainable living in the home and better managing our waste5.
 Especially if we are to all play a role in helping keep our oceans free from plastic waste and reducing our consumption of unnecessary items that can pollute our environment once disposed of.

-If you are unfamiliar with the 4Rs then they are:
+If you are unfamiliar with the 4 Rs, then they are:

-If we are to make a difference to the environment then now is the time to identify the importance of the 4Rs.
+If we are to make a difference to the environment, then now is the time to identify the importance of the 4Rs.

 Around 20-25% of food waste relates to its packaging.
 From way too much plastic to too much cardboard and even oversized packaging.
 Needless and cost-conscious rather than eco-friendly packaging is causing problems.

-A number of international policies are either now in place or planned to help address the issue.
+Several international policies are either in place or planned to help address the issue.
 The first policies to limit our use of plastic bags emerged as early as 19911.